spryker-sdk/frontend-sniffer/README.md

 ```

 #### API: `sniff`
 Use function `sniff` to run the sniffer on the collected information.
-The function is `async` and will return a promis of the following object:
+The function is `async` and will return a promise of the following object:

 ```ts
 export interface IEvaluation {